happyuc-project/web3j/docs/source/transactions.rst

 Transaction types
 -----------------

-The different types of transaction in web3j work with both Transaction and RawTransaction objects.
+The different types of reqTransaction in webuj work with both Transaction and RawTransaction objects.
-The key difference is that Transaction objects must always have a from address, so that the Ethereum client which processes the `eth_sendTransaction <https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendtransaction>`_ request know which wallet to use in order to sign and send the transaction on the message senders behalf.
-As mentioned :ref:`above <offline-signing>`, this is not necessary for raw transactions which are signed offline.
+The key difference is that Transaction objects must always have a from address, so that the Ethereum client which processes the `eth_sendTransaction <https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendtransaction>`_ request know which wallet to use in order to sign and send the reqTransaction on the message senders behalf.
+As mentioned :ref:`above <offline-signing>`, this is not necessary for raw repTransactions which are signed offline.

-The subsequent sections outline the key transaction attributes required for the different transaction types.
+The subsequent sections outline the key reqTransaction attributes required for the different reqTransaction types.
 The following attributes remain constant for all:

 - Gas price
 - Gas limit